makushatnik/devops-course/chatbot/README.md

 * /task2	- Returns a link to the solution of the Tricky Bash task.
 * /task3	- Returns a link to the solution of the Chatbot task.
 * /task4    - Returns a link to the solution of the Docker task.
+* /task5    - Returns a link to the solution of the Terraform task.
 * /contacts	- Returns my actual contacts.
-* /cv		- Returns an url-address to my cv.
+* /cv		- Returns an url-address to my CV.
 * /paypal	- Returns my Paypal account.
 * /settings	- Doesn't do anything.